2024 Southport stabbings: Perpetrator

-Axel Muganwa Rudakubana was born on 7 August 2006 in Cardiff, Wales, to Alphonse Rudakubana and Laetitia Muzayire, who are Evangelical Christian Tutsi originally from Rwanda, and who moved to the UK in 2002.
+Axel Muganwa Rudakubana was born on 7 August 2006 in Cardiff, Wales.
+His parents, Alphonse Rudakubana and Laetitia Muzayire, are Evangelical Christian Tutsi.
+They moved from Rwanda to the UK in 2002.
 Rudakubana is a British citizen, and has an older brother.
 The family lived in the Thornhill area of Cardiff before moving to the Southport area in 2013, settling in Banks, a large village on the north-eastern outskirts of Southport.
 Neighbours described Rudakubana as quiet and unassuming, with some saying they "very rarely" saw him.

 Rudakubana was involved in acting and drama; he was part of a musical theatre group and took acting classes at the Pauline Quirke Academy.
 In 2018, aged 11, he was featured in a BBC Children in Need promotional video dressed as the Tenth Doctor.
 Following the attack and subsequent revealing of Rudakubana's identity, the BBC removed the advert featuring him from its platforms.
 Ology Kids Casting, who cast him for the advert, also deleted all references to him from their social media.